 - Believe it or not, soft or classical music can calm down a nervous cat.

 Final Thoughts on CBD Oil for Cats

-Ideally, the brand offers cannabidiol from organically grown hemp and has the Certificate of Analysis and third-party lab tests to prove the contents of the oil.
+Ideally, the brand offers cannabidiol from organically grown hemp.
+It should also have a Certificate of Analysis and third-party lab tests to prove the oil’s contents.
 Finally, make sure you consult with a veterinarian before administering CBD oil to your cat.
 It is far better to speak to an animal expert rather than heeding the advice of a dispensary!